takyonxxx/SdrRtlTuner_Windows_Linux_Macx/README.md

  A simple software defined radio (SDR) application.
  GNU radio not used because of windows compile problems.
 Windows libraries located in project folder libs.</br>
- Project should compile with MinGw64 in windows10.</br>
+ For windows : Project should compile with MinGw64 in windows10.</br>

  <b>Used libraries are:</b></br>
  sudo apt install libusb-1.0-0-dev</br>